 - serve the life of their congregation.
 The number of elders does not need to be identical to the number of deacons.
 A congregation shall give consideration to increasing or decreasing the numbers of officers as the size of the membership fluctuates. - 8.10 The election of elders and deacons shall take place by action in a duly called congregational meeting. - 8.11 The nomination procedure should have three parts: recommendations, certification, and election.
 Ample time is to be given to certify the eligibility of those nominated based upon standards set by the Session.

-Also, the congregation should take time for prayer to be offered for those nominated and for the election process. - A. Nominating committee.
+Also, the congregation should take time for prayer to be offered for those nominated and for the election process.
+Nominations shall be made by the following method: - A. Nominating committee.
 The Session, or the Presbytery, in the case of a mission church, shall appoint a nominating committee at least 14 days prior to the election.
 The Session itself shall have the authority to constitute itself as the nominating committee.
 They shall provide a list of nominees to be certified by the Session.
-Representation on the nominating committee shall include at least one active ARPC elder.
+Representation on the nominating committee shall include at least one active ARPC elder. - B. Suggestions from the congregation for nominees shall be solicited by the committee.
+The committee shall give due consideration to all suggested nominees, though they are not bound to put forth any or all of the names given to them.
+The committee shall have the authority to choose names not suggested by the congregation.
+No vote on nominees shall take place at a congregational meeting where nominees are solicited. - C. Certification of nominees.
+The nominees shall be conferred with privately by the Session, or